hackthedev/matlab-tricks/R2021b/misc/pixel-to-mm.md

-If we take the code from this example[^calcBetweenPoints], where we tried to [calculate the distance between two points](https://github.com/hackthedev/matlab-tricks/blob/main/R2021b/misc/distance-between-points.md), we can use the number calculated in pixel and convert it into pixels.
+If we take the code from this example[^1], where we tried to [calculate the distance between two points](https://github.com/hackthedev/matlab-tricks/blob/main/R2021b/misc/distance-between-points.md), we can use the number calculated in pixel and convert it into pixels.